xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 ![Polygon Volumen](/images/choosing-the-right-blockchain/polygon_volumen.png)

 ### **Other ecosystems**
-There are also many other thrilling ecosystems I haven’t listed here and deservesw some attention such as [tron](https://tron.network/),  [algorand](https://www.algorand.com/), [flow](https://www.onflow.org/) and many many others.
-I recommend you take a look at them too, some of them could be a good fit for your needs.
+There are also many other thrilling ecosystems I haven’t listed here but deserve attention nonetheless (such as [Tron](https://tron.network/),  [Algorand](https://www.algorand.com/), [flow](https://www.onflow.org/).
+I’d advise you to take a look at them as some might be a good fit for your needs.

 ## **What type of NFT marketplace is better**